 We talked about icebreakers and safe space here, so why not running one of those exercises before the actual meeting?
 People like to be heard, but not everybody feels comfortable bringing ideas in front of a group.

 Teamworki is an all-in-one agile toolkit for teams.
-Retrospectives, One on Ones, Happiness/Morale Tracking, and Team Analytics to boost your productivity and strengthen agile in your organization.
+Retrospectives, One on Ones, Team Check-Ins/Surveys, and Analytics to boost your productivity and strengthen agile in your organization.
 Sign up for free below – no credit card required.
 We’d appreciate your feedback!